-In addition, the pattern for the Han-minority families in Figure 3 also suggests that the likelihood for sons to be a minority is lower than that for the daughters.
+In addition, the pattern for the Han-Minority families in Figure 3 also suggests that the likelihood for sons to be a minority is lower than that for the daughters.
 This is consistent with the assumption below that the identity costs for parents are higher for sons.

-Figure 4 maps the spatial distribution across China of ethnicity choices (in the 1970-74 cohort) by Han-minority families.
+Figure 4 maps the spatial distribution across China of ethnicity choices (in the 1970-74 cohort) by Han-Minority families.
 It suggests that the social motives vary considerably across prefectures, and that this variation is not strongly geographically clustered.
 For instance, province fixed effects only explain about a third of the variation across prefectures.

 For Han-Minority families, our model predicts a strategic complementarity $\frac{d\Delta}{d\varepsilon^} < 0$ for low values of the cutoff ε^ (when the share of mixed couples having minority kids is small) and a strategic substitutability $\frac{d\Delta}{d\varepsilon^} > 0$ for high values of ε^ (when a large share of mixed couples have minority kids).
-In theory, if the distribution of ε were symmetric, the sign would flip at a critical cutoff of $\varepsilon{50}^ = 0$, corresponding to a share of minority kids at 0.5.
-Allowing for a non-symmetric distribution, we will check how the estimates behave as we vary the assumption about the critical share of minority kids in the neighborhood of 0.5, in consistency with the model predictions.
+In theory, if the distribution of ε were symmetric, the sign would flip at a critical cutoff of $\varepsilon^{50} = 0$, corresponding to a share of minority kids at 0.5.
+But we would like to allow also for a non-symmetric distribution.

+Empirically, we do this in two ways.
+First, we check how the estimates behave as we vary the assumption about the critical share of minority kids in the neighborhood of 0.5, when testing Prediction P1.
+Second, we look at the estimates in different quartiles, testing Prediction P1'.

 Intrinsic costs (e(H) in the model) A first measure of intrinsic (individual) cost e(H) is whether the child is a son or a daughter.
 Consistent with Confucian values, the intrinsic costs of having a child with different ethnicity than the father are higher for a son than a daughter.
 Figure 3 suggests that these costs affect actual choices.
 Consequently, we examine whether the impact of benefits on ethnic choices is smaller for sons.
 A second measure of intrinsic costs is whether the spouse belongs to a religious minority group.
 It is conceivable that minority identity is more costly for a Han man if his child is associated with a practicing religion (recall the discussion in Section 2).
 To clarify, this measure is available at the ethnic group level, not the individual level.
 Out of the 55 minority groups, 18 practice Islam or Tibetan Buddhism.
 We define a wife as religious if she belongs to one of these 18 minority groups.